-In response to the increasing demand for scientists, researchers, administrators, and professional sales representatives in the pharmaceutical fields, The University of Toledo College of Pharmacy and Pharmaceutical Sciences offers the bachelor of science in pharmaceutical sciences degree program as one of the first in Ohio.
+In response to the increasing demand for scientists, researchers, administrators, and professional sales representatives in the pharmaceutical fields, The University of Toledo CPPS offers the bachelor of science in pharmaceutical sciences degree program as one of the first in Ohio.
 The bachelor of science in pharmaceutical sciences degree is a four-year baccalaureate program.
 Pharmaceutical sciences represent the collective basic sciences that underlie pharmacy.
 There are five majors under this degree program - medicinal and biological chemistry, pharmacology/toxicology, pharmaceutics, cosmetic science, and pharmacy administration.